Feeding Dogs with Pancreatitis

 Whatever food you decide to go with, be sure to introduce it gradually (over the course of at least a week or two) to give the system plenty of time to adjust and to make it easier for you to spot and rectify any potential issues early on.
 You can find our guide to changing diets here.

-If your dog has suffered with pancreatitis, we would love to hear from you either in the comments section below or on The Pancreatitis Thread on the forum.
+If your dog has suffered with pancreatitis, we would love to hear from you in the comments section below.
 What worked and what didn't?
 How would you do things differently in the future?
 Please do let us know as your tips could make all the difference to other dog owners out there.